 Submitted manuscripts should conform to the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.

-Information on informed consent to report individual cases or case series must also be included in the manuscript.
+Information on informed consent to report individual cases or case series should be included in the manuscript text.
 A statement is required regarding whether informed consent for patient information and images to be published was provided by the patient(s) or a legally authorized representative – see text in bold below.

 Please also refer to the ICMJE Recommendations for the Protection of Research Participants.

-Before submitting your manuscript to SAGE Open Medical Case Reports, please download an Author Declaration Form, provide an appropriate statement in sections (1) and (2), and upload the completed form as a supplementary file.
+Before submitting your manuscript to SAGE Open Medical Case Reports, please download an Author Declaration Form, provide an appropriate statement in sections (1) and (2), and upload the completed form with your manuscript files.
 For both sections, please delete all text that does NOT apply to your manuscript and provide specific information where applicable and indicated by asterisks (*).

 Alternative licenses are available, for example, to meet particular funder mandates, made at the author’s request.